coherenceplatform/cocli/README.md

 ## Development

+By default, cocli is configured for production use.
+During development you should `export COHERENCE_ENVIRONMENT=review`.
 To change your target environment update the `CoherenceDomain` in the `devConfig`.
 It can be found in `pkg/cocli/cocli.go`.

 If you are targeting a workspace, the cli will need to use a slightly different api url path.
 This will be handled automatically by cocli.